isc-projects/bind9/doc/arm/reference.rst

    adjusted with a logged warning.
 This value may be greater than ``tcp-idle-timeout`` because clients using the EDNS TCP keepalive option are expected to use TCP connections for more than one message.
-   This value can be updated at runtime by using ``rndc tcp-timeouts``.
+   This value can be updated at runtime by using :option:`rndc tcp-timeouts`.

 ``tcp-advertised-timeout``
    This sets the timeout value (in units of 100 milliseconds) that the server sends